Israel Epstein: Career

 After escaping from an Imperial Japanese concentration camp, he worked for Allied Labor News, becoming editor-in-chief.
 He published his book The Unfinished Revolution in China in 1947.
-His book was enthusiastically reviewed in The New York Times by Owen Lattimore of Johns Hopkins University.
+His book was reviewed in The New York Times by Owen Lattimore of Johns Hopkins University.

-In 1951 Communist defector Elizabeth Bentley testified to the U.S. Senate Internal Security Subcommittee, "Israel Epstein had been a member of the Russian secret police for many years in China."
+In 1951, Communist defector Elizabeth Bentley testified to the U.S. Senate Internal Security Subcommittee, "Israel Epstein had been a member of the Russian secret police for many years in China."

 Many years later, his wife, Fairfax-Cholmeley, would become known to a generation of Chinese-language students in China and around the world as a contributor to one of the most widely used Chinese-English dictionaries published in the PRC.
 After Fairfax-Cholmeley's death in 1984, Epstein married his third wife, Huang Huanbi.